bautrey37/BookLibrary/README.md

     - Pushes code to Heroku from master
 - `heroku ps:scale web=1`
 - `heroku open`
-    - Opens new tab in browser to show app
+    - Open new tab in the browser to show app

 ### Heroku useful commands